mediumpacer/betasharestest/README.md

 # Betashares Search App

-This is a search app for fetching and filtering Betashares ETF fund data
+This is a search app for fetching and filtering Betashares ETF fund data.

+It is recommended to user Node version 22+ for this application.

 ## Project Setup